 Autologous Lymph Nodes Transfer (ALNT), also called microsurgical vascularized lymph nodes transfer (VLNT) involves transferring a few healthy lymph nodes from one site to the affected area to restore the lymphatic function in the limb.

-- 40% definitive normalization
+- 40% final standardization

 - 98% improvement

-- 2% without results
+- 2% without result

-- No worsening of the lymphedema
+- No worsening of lymphoedema

-- 98% improved, but never normalization.
-Infections decrease.
+- 98% improvement, but never complete normalization

 Effect on infections

-- Complete disappearance in 68%
+- Complete disappearance in 68% of cases

 Effect on pain